 New York City codes do not set a minimum bathroom size.
 The bathroom size will be affected by code requirements but there is no specific standard.
 ADA Accessibility, design, door location, fixture types, and many other factors will affect the actual bathroom size.
 Complying with codes is a balancing act, there is rarely one code that answers a question, but many different codes that must be in balance to create the final solution.
 Prototype Bathrooms do have specific sizes but they will not always apply and not all bathroom layouts will work as a prototype.

+People often ask me what is the minimum bathroom size.
 Looking for a minimum bathroom size is looking for an easy answer to a complicated question.
-Sometimes the answer is going to be complicated.
 All bathrooms must be assessed on their individual merits.

 Bathroom Codes NYC